sendjainabhi/tanzu-validated-solutions/src/reference-designs/aws-netwoking.md

  NW-001 | Use separate networks for EKS clusters based on their usage | Isolate production EKS clusters from dev/test clusters | A separate set of Service Engines can be used for separating dev/test workload clusters from prod clusters
 NW-002 | Use separate networks/VPCs for the each department  function EKS clusters | Better isolation and security policies between departments isolate EKS clusters from department functions | Sharing the same network for multiple clusters can cause shortage of IP addresses

-To learn more about Amazon VPC , Refer to getting [started with amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html) and [Amazon EKS VPC and subnet requirements and considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html).
+To learn more about Amazon VPC , Refer to the getting [started with amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html) and [Amazon EKS VPC and subnet requirements and considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html).